Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/batch_size.md

 </File>

-Example in SQL file config for a model:
+Example in a config block for a model:

 <File name="models/user_sessions.sql">